MRYingLEE/DeepTime-Deep-Learning-Framework-for-Time-Series-Forecasting/README.md

 ```
 The tf.transform library (which is part of TensorFlow Extended)provides an efficient way of carrying out transformations
-over apreprocessing pass through the data and saving the resulting features andtransformation artifacts so that the transformations
+over apreprocessing pass through the data and saving the resulting features andtransformation artifacts so that the
-can be applied byTensorFlow Serving during prediction time.
+transformations can be applied byTensorFlow Serving during prediction time.
 ```

+Is tensorflow.keras.layers.experimental.preprocessing a good solution for transform?
+This question has puzzled me for some time.
+Finally I realized that it is not a efficient way to do preprocessing this way for the transform will be done for every epoch.

+So in short, TFT is an efficient tranform library at a cost of complication, especially when Apache Beam is involved.

 ### Data API
 Pandas is easy, but not suitable for big dataset.